Want to find out more about the Certificate in Photography Studies? Express interest to connect with this program and receive updates.

 We recommend you begin with CDFP 328 - Photography Production I and CDFP 329 - Photography Production II before you take the electives.
 These two required courses are prerequisites for many of the other courses in the certificate.

 Note: If you have a significant photography background, you can apply to waive CDFP 328 and CDFP 329.
-To be approved to waive either course, you will need to provide a course credit from another post-secondary institution, or mount a Challenge Credit.
+To be approved to waive either course, you will need to mount a Challenge Credit.
 Contact Academic Coordinator Dennis Miles, at firstname.lastname@example.org, for advanced standing.

 Contact Academic Coordinator Dennis Miles for more information, at email@example.com.